Skip to main content

 M.Sc. in Quantum Fields, Strings and Gravity (Theoretical Physics)

 The M.Sc. in Quantum Fields, Strings and Gravity is a one-year, full-time taught M.Sc. programme, run by the School of Mathematics, Trinity College, Dublin.
-The degree provides comprehensive training in theoretical physics, preparing the students for PhD level research in high energy theory, gravity, cosmology, and lattice gauge theory.
+The degree provides comprehensive training in theoretical physics, preparing students for PhD level research in high energy theory, gravity, cosmology, and lattice gauge theory.

 Is this course for me?